-The Old Man of Coniston is famous for being one of the Wainwright Fells and biggest Coniston Fell, and I really enjoyed doing this hike!
+The Old Man of Coniston is famous for being one of the Wainwright Fells and the biggest Coniston Fells, and I really enjoyed doing this hike!

 There are a few different Old Man of Coniston walking routes like the circular route I did taking 4.5 hours, a longer circular route along Dow Crag too and a shorter, steeper circular route.

-In this post I’m going to tell you how to do the different Old Man of Coniston walks and the best route based on my experience and give you give you information on the Old Man of Coniston parking.
+In this post, I’m going to tell you how to do the different Old Man of Coniston walks and the best route based on my experience.
+Plus, I’ll give you information on the Old Man of Coniston parking.

 Old Man Of Coniston Walk

 Quick info for the Old Man of Coniston Walk: